Skip to main content

 The fraction of a hormone that is unbound, or “free,” is what is biologically active.
 Therefore, the concentration of SHBG in your blood is a powerful determinant of your effective hormone status.
 Your body produces SHBG based on instructions from the SHBG gene.
 Specific single-nucleotide polymorphisms (SNPs) in this gene can directly influence how much SHBG you produce.

 For instance, a well-studied polymorphism known as rs1799941 is associated with variations in SHBG levels.
 Individuals carrying the ‘A’ allele of this SNP tend to produce more SHBG.
-This can lead to a situation where someone has a total testosterone level that appears robust on a lab report, but their is low because so much of it is bound by the excess SHBG.
+This can lead to a situation where someone has a total testosterone level that appears robust on a lab report, but their free testosterone is low because so much of it is bound by the excess SHBG.

 This person would likely experience the symptoms of low testosterone despite a “normal” total T level.
 Conversely, other genetic variants are associated with lower SHBG production, which can increase the proportion of free, active hormone.
 Recognizing this genetic influence is vital for correctly interpreting lab work and understanding the root cause of a patient’s symptoms.
-It explains how a person can be functionally hypogonadal even with total in the mid-range.
+It explains how a person can be functionally hypogonadal even with total testosterone levels in the mid-range.

 Table 1 ∞ Influence of SHBG rs1799941 Polymorphism on Testosterone Biomarkers